YUM-org/yum_smartcontract/README.md

 ## Development

 - Add your smart contracts to the `contracts/` directory
-- Write tests in the `test/` directory
+- Write tests in the `test/` directory (TypeScript)
-- Create deployment scripts in the `scripts/` directory
+- Create deployment scripts in the `scripts/` directory (TypeScript)
-- Configure networks in `hardhat.config.js`
+- Configure networks in `hardhat.config.ts`
+- TypeScript bindings are automatically generated in `typechain-types/`

 ## Testing